 The Dean of Student Culture ensures that the school environment is safe and secure for optimal student learning.
-S/he reports to the Assistant Principal.
+S/he reports to the Principal.

-At the discretion of the Principal, the Dean of Student Culture's responsibilities may include:
+The Dean of Student Culture's responsibilities may include:

-- Maintain a safe, secure learning environment for all students - Provide high visibility through the school to act as a deterrent to unsafe or poor behavior - Enforce safe school policies regarding weapons, tobacco, illegal substances, and dress code - Support classroom teachers in creating a positive classroom environment and resolving behavioral issues that impede learning - Manage the school's rewards and consequences systems, such as detentions and merit raffles - Discuss and mediate infractions with students, provide written reports of unacceptable behavior/incidents to administrators, and assist with assignment of disciplinary measures as necessary - Intervene in verbal and physical encounters among the students and diffuse hostile situations - Report unsafe conditions and potential health and safety hazards to administrators - Assist administrators, staff, and students during crisis situations including fire drills, lockdowns, bomb threats, and earthquake drills
+- Maintain a safe, secure learning environment for all students - Provide high visibility through the school to act as a deterrent to unsafe or poor behavior - Enforce safe school policies regarding weapons, tobacco, illegal substances, and dress code - Support classroom teachers in creating a positive classroom environment and resolving behavioral issues that impede learning - Manage the school's rewards and consequences systems, such as detentions and merit raffles - Discuss and mediate infractions with students, provide written reports of unacceptable behavior/incidents to administrators, and assist with assignment of disciplinary measures as necessary - Intervene in verbal and physical encounters among the students and diffuse hostile situations - Report unsafe conditions and potential health and safety hazards to administrators - Assist administrators, staff, and students during crisis situations including fire drills, lockdowns, bomb threats, and earthquake drills - Other duties as assigned.

-- BA preferred; high school diploma or equivalent required - Prior school culture experience required - Demonstrated success working with students in educationally underserved communities - Excellent communication skills, both oral and written - Strong organizational and interpersonal skills - Ability to communicate and interact effectively with multiple constituencies - Unquestioned integrity and commitment to USC College Prep, Orange Campus
+- BA preferred; high school diploma or equivalent required - Prior school culture experience required - Demonstrated success working with students in educationally underserved communities - Excellent communication skills, both oral and written - Strong organizational and interpersonal skills - Ability to communicate and interact effectively with multiple constituencies - Unquestioned integrity and commitment to USC Hybrid High School